MPIBI-ImagingFacility/Microscope_QC/README.md

 # Microscope_QC

-Scripts and functions for use in processing, analyzing, and plotting microscope quality control data collected periodically at MPI-BI.
-Primarily applies to confocal microscopes.
+Protocol and Python scripts for quality control analysis at MPI-BI microscopes.

+## Protocols

+## Analysis

+### Installation

+### Usage

+### Requirements
+Tested with:

+Python 3.11–3.12

+Dependencies are listed in requirements.txt.